 Social History: Knowing the patient's social history may be key to understanding the current illness (e.g., unemployed and unable to pay for medications) and provides key information when planning discharge and follow up.
-Depending on the particular case, the social history should include the use of recreational substances, sexual history, travel history, current and past employment, military service, hobbies, pets, details of the home situation, the ability to perform ADLs and IADLs, and immigration status.
+Depending on the particular case, the social history should include sexual history, travel history, current and past employment, military service, hobbies, pets, details of the home situation, the ability to perform ADLs and IADLs, and immigration status.
 The Social History offers presenters the opportunity to share special and interesting facts about the patient to share with the team (e.g., Mr. Smith used to play nose tackle for the Green Bay Packers).
 It falls to the presenter's judgment to include or withhold details, depending on the relevance.
-For example, the fact that a patient drinks a pint of vodka each day may be relevant when presenting a patient with possible pancreatitis, but the fact that the patient emigrated from Italy 35 years ago may not be.
+For example, the fact that a works on a farm may be relevant when presenting a patient with possible hypersensitivity pneumonitis, but the fact that the patient emigrated from Italy 35 years ago may not be.
 For older adults, ability to perform ADLs and iADLs should be included.
 Features of the social history that directly relate to the present illness should be included in the HPI (e.g., a patient presenting with fever after a trip to Cambodia).